Important Safety Topics to Cover at Your Next Meeting

 Power tools are so useful these days, especially the cordless ones.
 They are portable, easy to use, and can get the job done quickly.
 However, they are also dangerous to operate.
 Make sure that your employees understand that they should never use power tools they haven’t received training for.

-This is important because various power tools can cause severe injuries such as finger cutting, items that might explode in one’s face, ricocheting bullets, etc. Even if your employees have years of experience using power tools, it’s still worth bringing up this subject once in a while as a refresher.
+Power tool safety is important because various power tools can cause severe injuries such as finger cutting, items that might explode in one’s face, ricocheting bullets, etc. Even if your employees have years of experience using power tools, it’s still worth bringing up this subject once in a while as a refresher.

 3. Avoiding Mold and Mildew